pandiyan07/NIFTY50-Stock-Selector-Parallel-Stock-Scanner/README.md

 ## About The Project

-Built on - May 2024, this project is a multiprocessing-based stock scanner for the Indian stock market.
+This project is a multiprocessing-based stock scanner for the Indian stock market.
 It retrieves NIFTY 50 stocks (or a custom watchlist), schedules execution at a predefined market time, fetches live market data from NSE, computes basic technical indicators (RSI, DMI and ADX),